How is mouth, head and neck cancer treated?

 More surgery may be needed to reconstruct the affected area, perhaps using a skin flap or bone graft.
 Read more about mouth, head and neck cancer surgery.

-Using high-energy rays to kill cancer cells.
+This is the use of high-energy rays to kill cancer cells.
 It may be given along with surgery or chemotherapy to shrink the cancer or to kill any cancer cells left behind.
 Conformal radiotherapy (CRT) is a more precise type of radiotherapy often used for mouth, head and neck cancer.
+Nearby healthy tissue is spared with CRT.
 Read more about radiotherapy.

 Internal radiotherapy (brachytherapy)

-Using an implant containing a source of radiation put directly into the tumour, where it will release radiation and kill the cancer cells.
+This is when an implant containing radiation is put directly into your body, near the tumour.
+It releases radiation and kills the cancer cells.
+Internal radiotherapy is also known as brachytherapy.
 Read more about internal radiotherapy.

 Will I get side-effects?